📖 Extreme Ownership: leadership is simple but not easy

 ➡️ A leader should never be satisfied.
 They must always strive to improve and build that mindset into the team.

-➡️ A leader must be a true believer in the mission, the greater cause, to convince and inspire others.
+➡️ A leader must truly believe in the mission, the more significant cause, to convince and inspire others.

 ➡️ It’s all about teamwork: if the overall team fails, everyone fails.